25 May 2022

 As you can see, you don’t just get links to the various websites that sell the toy.

-You will also receive a lot of additional information to help you decide which link to click.
+You will also get a lot of additional information to help you decide which link to click.

 Valuable pieces of information, right?